Argestes (Succession): Plot

 The next morning, Nan and Rhea arrive at the conference and have breakfast with Logan and Kendall, who attempt to rush through the final steps in securing their deal.
 In the middle of the meeting, however, New York Magazine publishes their exposé of the scandal, and Logan and Kendall excuse themselves to assess the situation alongside Shiv, Roman, Gerri and Hugo.
 They learn the details of Lester McClintock's sexual misconduct aboard the company's cruises, and after some disagreement, decide that Kendall and Roman should represent the company at an upcoming panel discussion at the conference that night.

 Rhea meets with Shiv and admits that she wants the acquisition to succeed out of her own self-interest.
 She also convinces Shiv to go onstage with her brothers at the event.
 During the panel discussion, the siblings offer conflicting responses to most of the interview questions, and the family becomes indignant when Shiv makes a comment referring to Logan as a "dinosaur" and seemingly suggests that it is time for him to step down from the company.
 In the argument that ensues following the event, Logan suddenly strikes Roman in the face, enraging Kendall into coming to his brother's defense.

 The conference ends with a roast event hosted by stand-up comedian Zell Simmons, who makes a number of cutting jokes at the Roys regarding the cruises scandal.
 Nan, who was already reconsidering her relationship with the Roys, walks out of the event, and Logan and Rhea chase after her.
 Nan fires Rhea for conspiring with Logan behind her back and calls off the acquisition deal.
 An infuriated Logan is unable to do anything as Nan is driven away from Argestes.

 Production

 The episode was primarily filmed at the Whiteface Lodge, near Lake Placid, in upstate New York.
 Additional filming took place in Lake George.
 Critics have pointed to various points of basis for the Argestes conference: Emily VanDerWerff of Vox compared it to the World Economic Forum's annual conference in Davos, while Hannah Marriott of The Guardian likened it to the Allen & Company Sun Valley Conference.

 "Argestes" features actor and comedian Nore Davis.
 Davis expected to miss filming for Succession due to a conflict with an appearance on Conan.
-However, Cherry Jones, who portrays character Nan Pierce, had a scheduling issue that forced the show to change the filming date for Davis' scenes, allowing him to appear in the episode.
+However, Cherry Jones, who portrays character Nan Pierce, had a scheduling issue that forced the show to change the filming date for Davis's scenes, allowing him to appear in the episode.